piotrr79/productparser/Readme.md

 In case of problems with attached sample site avaiablity use wget donwloded version of the site used in tests In `PRODUCT_PAGE_URL` provide link to wget wersion in format: `file:////absolute_path_to_repositiry/testsPayload/EmptyHtml.html`

-## Running script with Chrome webdrived:
+## Running script with Chrome or PhantomJS webdrived:
-Install Chrome and Chromedriver and switch Driver in .env file to Chrome
+Install Chrome and Chromedriver and switch Driver in .env file to Chrome Install PhantomJS and switch Driver in .env file to PhantomJS